osrf/gazebo_tutorials/ftu/tutorial4.md

 1. Move the mouse to one of the wheels; a line should now extend from the origin of the chassis to the end of the mouse.
 Click on the wheel to set it as the child of the joint.
 A new joint is created.
 By default it is a revolute joint which just happens to be the joint type we want.

+   Note: You may find it useful to change the view angle at this point.
+This can be done in the Upper Toolbar; click the cube icon with an orange side.

     [[file:files/ftu4/ftu4-wheel_joint.png|600px]]